Contracts Guide

 type: typescript_interface

-source: .wave/output/types.ts
+source: .agents/output/types.ts

 validate: trueIf tsc is unavailable, degrades to syntax-only checking.